Reasons why sharing knowledge is essential for a company's growth

 Examples of good knowledge sharing practices

-In the last couple of months, our developers have been working non-stop on the Pimcore Content Management System and decided to share their experiences with the community by writing a blog about it: Learning Pimcore with practical examples for beginners!
+In the last couple of years, our developers have been working non-stop on the Pimcore platform and decided to share their experiences with the community by writing blog posts, guides, and tutorials about it, so we even created a Pimcore Knowledge Base on our site!

-Since Pimcore is still a fairly unknown platform in this part of the world, the blog post was a blast.
+Since Pimcore is still a fairly unknown platform in this part of the world, our knowledge base posts were a blast.
 Sharing knowledge and providing examples of top brands using exactly this CMS has proven beneficial for us.
-There is a lot of buzz around this topic and IT community is searching for every bit of useful information they can get.
+There is a lot of buzz around this topic and the IT community is searching for every bit of useful information they can get.

-Also, there are a lot of customers who are looking to switch to Pimcore and stumble upon our blog.
-We are attracting new customers, giving back to the IT community and encouraging our own employees to learn more.
+Also, there are a lot of customers who are looking to switch to Pimcore and stumble upon one of our blogs.
+We are attracting new customers, giving back to the IT community, and encouraging our own employees to learn more.

-Since our company is building a lot of iOS or Android apps for tourist agencies, we are happy to share all the troubles and solutions we have found with the community.
+Since our company is building a lot of eCommerce projects, we are happy to share all the trends, practices but also troubles and solutions we have found with the community.

 Benefits and positive impact of sharing knowledge